Dani Campbell

 Campbell is a firefighter/paramedic in Fort Lauderdale, Florida.
 During the show, she revealed that she came out as a lesbian to her mother at 16 years old.
 She also said she does not identify as either a butch or femme lesbian but as a cross between the two, in her words, "futch".

-Following the airing of the show, she was considered a "celesbian" and developed a following, including 11- to 18-year-old girls and lesbians of all ages.
+Following the airing of the show, she was considered a "celesbian" and developed a following of lesbians of all ages.
 During the airing of the show, she emerged as a fan favorite.
 MTV reported that Campbell was the most popular celebrity on one of its websites (iamonmtv.com), with 28,000 fans.

 Campbell stated she was going to start a clothing line, called Futch Apparel, to cater to women like her who preferred gender-neutral or men's clothing in sizes appropriate for women.
 However, she instead operated a (now defunct) website called "Pink Boy Blue Girl" that sold only T-shirts and tank tops.

 Campbell is a Democrat, endorsing Hillary Clinton in the 2016 presidential election.